rbc-wm-lab/ML-Full-Stack-Interview/README.md

 ### 💡
 > We believe that solving problems by searching for information online is an important skill you will use throughout your life as a software developer.
 Therefore, **you are free to Google search** for any technical documentation or any other open resources you may require during this interview.

+> Feel free to use any IDE, shell or any other tools if you want.
+We are not testing if you can use some tool that you have never used before.

 We also prepared a [handbook](#handbook) in this document which discusses some commonly seen issues.

 ## Task 0: Preparation